PragyanKPradhan/merchant-product-app/README.md

 ## merchant-product-app (Merchant Product Management Application)

-This is a Java-based application that manages users and their associated products.
+This is a Java-based application that manages Merchants and their associated products.
 It uses Spring Framework for dependency injection, Hibernate for persistence, and MySQL as the database.

 ### Table of Contents